Stuycs-K/finalprojectapcs-3-zhang-robinson-chin-madeline/PROTOTYPE.md

 	- allows the player to move one piece (according to the type) to a valid space before switching turns
 	- moves continue according to whose turn it is
 	- checks if the game has reached a checkmate and determines a winner
-2. Piece (abstract)
+2. APiece (abstract)
 	- basis for all pieces
 	- includes row and col according to location on the board
 	- checks for preexisting piece in a certain square/coordinates
 	- creates an array of allowed moves for a piece, so it can be looped through to check for move allowability
 	- allows a preexisting piece to be replaced
-	- ~~checks if player is allowed to move to a certain square/place on the board (will replace preexisting piece)~~
+	- ~~checks if player is allowed to move to a certain square/place on the board (will replace preexisting piece)~~ (removed for changed methodology and clarity purposes)
+	- handles edge cases like castling
 3. Pawn
 	- piece can move one space forward at a time
 	- if a piece is located in a forward diagonal, it may capture and move there; otherwise, it may not move diagonally
 	- change to Queen piece when reaching he other end of the board is handled as an edge case in Game
 4. Rook
 	- can move down rows or columns
-	- castling handled in Game
+	- castling handled ~~in Game~~ (castling now handled in Rook, King, and APiece)
 5. Knight
 	- can move in L shapes (two spaces one direction and one in a perpendicular direction to the first)
 6. Bishop